dragontaoran/sleev/paper.md

 and `TwoPhaseReg`, two primitive R packages developed with the original methods papers [@tao2021efficient; @lotspeich2022efficient].
 These two packages lacked proper documentation and were difficult to use.
 `logreg2ph` was computationally slow.

 To promote the use of SMLE in two-phase data, extensive work has been done to create `sleev`, a computationally efficient and user-friendly R package to analyze two-phase, error-prone data.
-Specifically, in `sleev` we rewrote the core algorithms of `logreg2ph` in C++ to speed up the computation (Table 1), and we unified the syntax across functions.
+Specifically, in `sleev` we rewrote the core algorithms of `logreg2ph` in C++ to speed up the computation, and we unified the syntax across functions.
+To compare the computational times, we set up simulations with the same code in the vignette.
+The simulations included phase-1 and phase-2 sampe sizes of 2087 and 835, respectively, and we performed on a *ACCRE information that I will include once the code finishes running*.
+Across 100 simulations, the previous `logreg2ph` took on averaage xx seconds with a standard deviation of yy seconds, while the current `logisitc2ph` in `sleev` took xx seconds with a standard deviation of yy seconds.

 # SMLE for linear regression